Francisco Lindor: World Junior Baseball Championship (United States)

 In 2010, he played for the 18U United States team in the 2010 World Junior Baseball Championship, in Thunder Bay, Ontario.
 They finished in fifth place despite only losing one game.
-Lindor was named to the All-IBAF Juniors Team in his position at short-stop.
+Lindor was named to the All-IBAF Juniors Team in his position at shortstop.

 2017 WBC

 Lindor played for the Puerto Rican national team at the 2017 World Baseball Classic (WBC).
 He was selected the MVP of Pool D, where team Puerto Rico attained a 3–0 record.
 His offensive stats in the first round included five hits in 11 at bats for a .455 average, two HR, four RBI, and four runs scored.
 Puerto Rico went undefeated in the first and second rounds until losing to the United States in the championship game.
 Following the conclusion of the tournament, he was named to the 2017 All-WBC team.